 Finally, the last means we can employ is to outline a clause in our negotiation contract, where we agree to re-negotiate the financial terms of the agreement, should the fluctuations occur outside a pre designated and agreed upon range.
 Decide before-hand whether you would want to renegotiate the entire contract, or just the currency component.

 Every international negotiated agreement entails some risk in the exchange of foreign currency.
 There are a number of mechanisms and techniques to offset the risks of fluctuating currency.
-Although these prescriptions cannot guarantee we won’t encounter some loss, there is much we can do to minimise our exposure.
+Although these prescriptions cannot guarantee we won’t encounter some loss, there is much we can do to minimize our exposure.